banyous/quora-scraper/README.md

 - b)  Use "-f" parameter + User-IDs file.

     ```sh
-    $ quora-scraper users -f Quora_users_ids.txt
+    $ quora-scraper users -f quora_username_file.txt
     ```

 ### Note
-a) Please note that all input files have tab separated fields.
+a) Please note that all output files have tab separated fields.

 b) You can add a list/line index parameter In order to start the scraping from that index.
 The code below will start scraping from "physics" keyword:
     ```sh